Biology Lab: The Bane of My High School Existence

 - Take a problem/need/desire/situation your ideal client faces that moves them to seek your help or expertise.
 Create a topic from that.
 See last week’s post for examples of this.

 2. Create an emotional connection by including a story that illustrates the impact or importance of this problem to your client.
 You can use a famous story, a client story, a personal story or a made up composite story.

 3. Give at most 3 tips/tricks/techniques/caveats/reframes that your client can use that provide an immediate if tiny shift.

 4. Highlight a takeaway message.
 (Your reader can skip to this and still get benefit from your post.)

 6. Include a call to action, the next step for your reader to take to stay connected with you.
-Sign up for a newsletter, download a free guide, make a comment, connect with social media, enroll in a class, make an appointment.
+Sign up for a newsletter, download a free guide, make a comment, connect with social media, share or forward to a friend, enroll in a class, make an appointment.

 What if someone had written your introductory paragraphs, tips, tricks, caveats and reframes, and had worded the 6 blog post parts in 10 different ways, so you could mix and match, fill in the blanks and have your posts easily written in less than half the time it takes you now?

 Yep, you guessed it, I have!
-And I’m excited to share them with you, as soon as they’re ready.
+And I’m excited to share them with you.
+They will be published in December, just in time to give yourself a giant gift for the holidays.
 If you’d like to be among the first to have access to my Ridiculously Simple Blog Post Templates, please join my tribe.
 You’ll receive my Ridiculously Simple Tips newsletter, as well as info courses, masterclasses and everything else I create to help you connect with your people more easily.
 By following this link, you’ll receive my Ridiculously Simple Guide to Writing for Your People when you sign up!